Sports Premium Funding

 - PSG Budget Plan 2018-19

-At Horbury Primary School we aim to use the funding for a number of different things;
+At Horbury Primary Academy we aim to use the funding for a number of different things;

 - To provide specialist staff development training

 - To employ high quality coaches to teach in curriculum time alongside teachers to aid their professional development

 - To develop the number of extra-curricular sporting opportunities

 - To increase participation in intra and interschool competitions

 - To access training for year 6 children who will then be used as play leaders